Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Origin:

-This idiom dates back to the early 20th century and emphasizes visual appeal, symbolizing attractiveness.
+This idiom dates back to the early 20th century, symbolizing a life of financial comfort and ease.

 Meaning: